manujoz/mjo-litui/docs/mjo-modal.md

 -   Consider mobile viewport constraints when setting width
 -   Use context sharing for large applications with multiple components
 -   Implement proper error handling in onClose callbacks

+### Accessibility

+-   Always provide either `ariaLabelledby` or `label` for screen readers
+-   Use `ariaDescribedby` to reference content that describes the modal's purpose
+-   Set `initialFocus` to the most important interactive element (like a confirm button)
+-   Keep focus trap enabled (`trapFocus: true`) unless there's a specific reason not to
+-   Allow ESC key closing (`closeOnEscape: true`) for keyboard users
+-   Use semantic HTML structure within modal content
+-   Ensure sufficient color contrast for all text and interactive elements
+-   Test with screen readers and keyboard-only navigation

+### Performance

+-   Avoid creating multiple modal instances; reuse a single instance when possible
+-   Use the controller pattern for complex modal workflows
+-   Implement proper cleanup in `onClose` callbacks to prevent memory leaks

 For additional theming options, see the [Theming Guide](./theming.md).